Skip to content Skip to Programs Navigation

 Put it into practice.

-You’ll work with your classmates and professors to produce and present a project for an entrepreneurial leader from the area.
+You’ll work with in teams with other students from Chatham County to produce and present a project for a business leader from the county.
 This practical experience will help you succeed in college and later when you enter the professional world.
+It will also help you learn more about opportunities and challenges in your community.

 The soft skills that matter most.